-The Anderton Boat Lift is an incredible edifice, perched on the banks of the River Weaver like a giant three-storey-high iron spider.
+The Anderton Boat Lift is an incredible edifice, perched on the banks of the River Weaver Navigation like a giant three-storey-high iron spider.

 No description can adequately convey the sheer scale of this engineering feat.
 The lift worked until 1983 when serious deterioration of the structure was discovered.
 Some £7m was raised to fund the restoration, which was completed in 2002.

-The completion of the restoration was followed by the opening of an Operations Centre in 2003.
-This offers interactive displays, educational facilities, a gift shop and a coffee shop.
+The completion of the restoration was followed by the opening of the Visitor Centre in 2003.
+The building houses the exhibition 'The Story of The Anderton Boat Lift', a gift shop and a coffee shop.

 Visitor Centre and Coffee Shop open.
 Boat trips are not running.

 DID YOU KNOW?

 Just ONE of the two caissons on the Anderton Boat Lift weighs 252 tonnes - that's the equivalent of TWO & a half empty Boeing 757-200 commercial aeroplanes (before fuelling, passengers & cargo).
 Each caisson is balanced on a single hydraulic ram that lifts & lowers the tank 50 feet in the air - that's a lot of weight!

 That title belongs to the Three Gorges Dam Ship Lift, on the Yangtze River in China.
 Also the youngest boat lift, completed in 2016, this enormous structure takes only 30-40 minutes to lift ships over 370 feet in the air!